DocNow/twarc-ids/README.md

 # twarc-ids

-This module is a simple example of how to create a plugin for twarc.
+This module is a simple example of how to create a plugin for [twarc].
 It uses [click-plugins] to extend the main twarc command, and to manage the command line options.